 When I was a freshman, I was surprised when I discovered that people often changed their majors — sometimes multiple times before graduation.
 I never had any doubts that I wanted to study English, especially once I got into the specific major courses.
 But plenty of my friends changed their majors with no regrets.

 If you’re unsure about your major or are undeclared, the best advice I can give is to take classes that seem interesting to you.
+(See our guide to the 5 classes every college girl should take for more on this!)

 For instance, I knew on the first day of my Irish Literature course that I was in the right place.
 So if you have classes that you don’t enjoy, maybe you should try taking an elective for fun.
 That one class may be the key to you finding out what you want to study.